 The founders knew launching a financial lending services company would take considerable working capital.
 The funding will help support the expansion of its team, products, services as well as continuing to help build the FloatMe community.
 Since its official launch, the San Antonio-based company has added 45 employees and significantly grown its member base.

 As so many continue to cope with the impacts of the Covid-19 pandemic, the company also launched its new brand Monday with an updated logo and messaging on FloatMe’s alternative financial services.

-“We set out to help people who were drowning in debt,” Sanchez said.
-“Delivering a brand, experiences and products that, without compromise, prioritizes our members best financial interests allows us to continually demonstrate our commitment to solving that problem.”
+“We set out to help people drowning in debt,” Sanchez said.
+“Delivering a brand, experiences, and products that, without compromise, prioritizes our members’ best financial interests allows us to continually demonstrate our commitment to solving that problem.”